pdymek/Workspace-AD-LiDAR/readme.md

 ## REFERENCES

 Along the different stages of our project, we have been inspired by previous related works available in other repositories and websites.
-They have been useful material dhat provided us many insights about theoretical approaches, problem-solving, and also for some code.
+They have been useful material that provided us many insights about theoretical approaches, problem-solving, and also for some code.

 Neural Network:
 - https://github.com/Yvanali/KITTISeg